 Empowering Mothers Everywhere: Momcozy Debuts Its Momcozy Care Program

-New York, March 12, 2024 (GLOBE NEWSWIRE) -- A companion to three million moms from pregnancy through early motherhood, global maternity brand Momcozy has introduced the Momcozy Care Program, a comprehensive initiative aimed at providing real support to mothers at every stage of their journey.
+LONDON, March 12, 2024 (GLOBE NEWSWIRE) -- A companion to three million moms from pregnancy through early motherhood, global maternity brand Momcozy has introduced the Momcozy Care Program, a comprehensive initiative aimed at providing real support to mothers at every stage of their journey.
 The program, built on Momcozy’s foundation of putting moms first, offers a holistic approach to care.
-Encompassing evidence-based free maternity education, nurturing online communities, convenient maternity product solutions, and in-person support via partnerships with impactful professionals and organizations, the Momcozy Care Program is unwavering in its efforts to equip moms with what they need for a fulfilling and empowering motherhood experience.

-Momcozy emphasizes the significance of collaboration with impactful organizations, institutions and professionals in achieving positive maternity outcomes.
-The company is proud to announce partnerships with a growing list of partners, including: WIC of Chippewa County, Springfield North WIC (Mass.), Dr. Colette Wiseman MD, Therapy for Motherhood, Mothers’ Milk Bank at Austin, and its most recent collaborations, The Baby Academy and Pumpspotting.

 “At The Baby Academy, we believe in a world where all expectant parents have access to the most up-to-date evidence-based information delivered by healthcare professionals, to empower them to make their own informed decisions about pregnancy, birth and parenthood.
 This valuable partnership shows Momcozy's commitment to supporting moms worldwide by providing essential healthcare professional-led, evidence-based resources for Mom and partner through The Baby Academy's Free Breastfeeding Preparation Classes,” shares Baby Academy Co-Founder Tom McGovern.